Amazon Seller Journal Entry Templates

 2. Amazon Deposit

-The Amazon Sales Summary journal entry posts to your accounting platform on a daily basis the sales from the prior day.
-This aims to capture the gross sales down to the net sales including discounts, refunds, etc. Additionally, this journal entry captures the various fees from Amazon.
+The Amazon Sales Summary journal entry posts to your accounting platform on a daily basis, providing a detailed breakdown of your sales activities from the previous day.
+It meticulously captures the transition from gross sales to net sales, taking into account any discounts, refunds, or other adjustments.
+Moreover, this entry also meticulously records the various fees charged by Amazon, ensuring a comprehensive overview of your financial transactions on the platform.
 See below for an example mapping:

 Amazon-Journey-Seller-01

-For certain lines in this template we also provide the option to map to subcategories, for example “fees” can be broken down and mapped to specific accounts, i.e. Shipping Expenses, Dues&Subscriptions, etc.
+For additional lines in this journal entry, we also provide subcategories for mapping.
+For example, “fees” can be broken down and mapped to specific accounts, i.e. Shipping Expenses, Commission, etc.

 Amazon-Journey-Seller-02

-*A couple things to note for Amazon sales: you will see that we capture Sales Tax Collected and Withheld.
-In the USA, tax is withheld and paid by Amazon on your behalf so we recommend mapping these 2 lines to same accounts since they should net to zero.
-In Canada, tax is not withheld and must be paid by the Amazon Seller.
-Therefore, the withheld line could be mapped to an account that will later be used to pay the actual sales tax.
+*In the case of Amazon sales, it's important to note that we include the capturing of Sales Tax Collected and Withheld.
+In the USA, Amazon withholds and pays the tax on your behalf, so we recommend mapping both lines to the same accounts to balance out to zero.
+However, in Canada, the seller is responsible for paying the tax.
+Therefore, the withheld line can be mapped to an account that will be used to settle the actual sales tax later on.

 The second journal entry we support for Amazon Seller is the Deposit journal entry.
-This journal entry captures any new deposits coming to your bank account related to Amazon Payments.
-Your Amazon Balance capture any sales that were processed by Amazon resulting in an increase to your Amazon Balance.
-This Amazon Balance is then decreased any time there is a deposit to your bank account which is captured in this journal entry.
+This journal entry captures any new deposits coming to your bank account related to Amazon sales.
+Your Amazon balance captures any sales that were processed by Amazon resulting in an increase to your Amazon balance.
+This Amazon balance is then decreased any time there is a deposit to your bank account which is captured in this journal entry.
 Note that payouts (deposits) from Amazon usually come into your bank account every other week (usually twice a month), unless you have special arrangements with Amazon.
 The Amazon Reserve Balance indicates any money withheld by Amazon between payouts, usually to cover any unfulfilled orders or potential returns/refunds.
 See below for an example mapping:

 Amazon-Journey-Seller-03

-Note: If you have a credit card connected to your Seller account that Amazon can charge you for fees etc. if your Amazon Balance if insufficient, please map "Credit Card Charge" to that credit card account.
+If you have linked a credit card to your Seller account for Amazon to charge in case your Amazon Balance is insufficient, please map the "Credit Card Charge" to that specific credit card account.

-If you have any questions regarding our Amazon journal entry templates, feel free to reach out to support@bookkeep.com.
+If you have any questions regarding our Amazon journal entries, feel free to reach out to support@bookkeep.com.